Renée Fleming: 2000s

-On September 22, 2008, Fleming became the first woman in the 125-year history of the Metropolitan Opera to solo headline opening night.
+On September 22, 2008, Fleming became the first woman in the 125-year history of the Met to solo headline opening night.
 Fleming performed three favorite roles: Violetta in act 2 of Verdi's La traviata; Manon in act 3 of Massenet's Manon; and the Countess in the final scene of Strauss's Capriccio.
 The performance was also transmitted live in HD to screens in Times Square.
-The 2008/09 season resulted in Fleming singing Desdemona and Thais at the Metropolitan Opera, the Countess in Capriccio at the Vienna State Opera, Tatyana at the Tanglewood Music Festival, and Lucrezia Borgia at the Washington National Opera.
+The 2008/09 season resulted in Fleming singing Desdemona and Thais at the Met, the Countess in Capriccio at the Vienna State Opera, Tatyana at the Tanglewood Music Festival, and Lucrezia Borgia at the Washington National Opera.

 In 2009, Fleming premiered the complete version of Le temps l'horloge by Henri Dutilleux.
-She sang Violetta at Covent Garden and Rusalka at the Metropolitan Opera, the Marschallin at the Baden-Baden Festival, the Théâtre des Champs-Élysées and the Metropolitan Opera.
+She sang Violetta at Covent Garden and Rusalka at the Met, the Marschallin at the Baden-Baden Festival, the Théâtre des Champs-Élysées and the Met.
 She sang a variety of short pieces at Napa Valley's Festival del Sole in California.

-Fleming sang in the opening concert of the 2009-10 season of the New York Philharmonic.
+Fleming sang in the opening concert of the 2009–10 season of the New York Philharmonic.
 The concert, telecast via Live from Lincoln Center, was the first performance of conductor Alan Gilbert as music director of the New York Philharmonic.
 Fleming performed Olivier Messiaen's song cycle Poèmes pour mi.

-During the 2009-10 Metropolitan Opera season, Fleming sang in Mary Zimmerman's new production of Rossini's Armida, in the first-ever production of the opera by the company.
-She returned to that role during the Met's 2010-2011 season, along with the Countess in Capriccio.
+During the 2009–10 Met season, Fleming sang in Mary Zimmerman's new production of Rossini's Armida, in the first-ever production of the opera by the company.
+She returned to that role during the Met's 2010–2011 season, along with the Countess in Capriccio.

 On November 14, 2009, Fleming performed at a concert in Prague organized by Václav Havel to celebrate the 20th anniversary of the Czech Velvet Revolution, which also featured Lou Reed, Joan Baez and others.
 Fleming sang the aria "Song to the Moon" from Rusalka in Czech, and also sang "Perfect Day" in a duet with Reed.

 In a 2010 Wall Street Journal article, Fleming talked about her view of the battle between opera traditionalists and those who want to reinterpret the standards, siding – with some reservations – with the latter: "I'm not a reactionary.
 I've loved some of [these productions] when they've been well thought out.
 I have no problem with edgy, as long as it's not vulgar or disrespectful of the piece."
 She said her "classic" image meant that she was unlikely to be asked to perform in such productions.
 In the same interview, Fleming explained her increasing preference for performing in concerts, rather than opera productions, and said, having learned more than 50 operas, that she is unlikely to learn many more.